 A. An anti-ligature luminaire is designed to minimise the aperture between the diffuser and body.

-B. A high impact resistant diffuser should be secured by Resistorx screws ensuring no parts can be removed to be weaponised.
+B. A high impact resistant diffuser is secured by Resistorx screws ensuring no parts can be removed to be weaponised.

 C. A removeable gear tray allows for easy upgrade and maintenance without the need to disturb the anti-pick mastic.

 D. A robust material body is strong and durable.
 An oven-baked finish provides a protective skin of tough polyester paint.

 We design an anti-ligature light fitting by minimising the aperture between the luminaire’s diffuser and body.
 We then conduct specific tests at the design stage.
 This includes determining the degree of slope a 20 kg weight attached to a galvanised suspension cable, of differing widths, will slide off a luminaire at different angles of incline.

 Utilising tamper proof screws and designing the body to be suitable for the application of anti-pick mastic during installation prevents the lighting from being breached or even used as a weapon.
 95% of our secure health luminaires are designed to be disassembled and reinstated to ensure maintenance can be undertaken quickly and easily after anti-pick mastic application.